caru/StenoTutor/README.md

 * Custom lessons can be created in "data/lesson/" directory.
 * Session parameters can be customized in "data/session.properties".
 * Errors must be manually deleted by the student with '*' key.
 This allows StenoTutor to provide an experience more similar to real world typing.
 * Option to pre-compute and show multiple words at a time, to provide a typing experience similar to many online multiplayer typing games and more similar to real world typing.
-You can configure this in session.properties, property name session.isSingleWordBuffer.
-It defaults to false, that is multiple words per line.
+It is configurable.
+It defaults to multiple words per line.
 * When leveling up, the new level is announced with speech synthesis

 Known Bugs
 ----------
+* Next chord highlighting currently shows only first chord for words that require multiple strokes.
 * There is no check for the completion of the lesson dictionary, so there are no greetings yet and there may be errors too.

 Planned Features and Future Enhancements
 ----------------------------------------
-* QWERTY/steno on-screen keyboard
-* Highlight next chord on keyboard and color highlighting as well.
+* Color coded highlighting of next chord.
 * Run StenoTutor commands from input buffer
-* GUI interface, eg: buttons
+* GUI interface, eg: buttons and/or menus
 * Change lesson format to something more convenient, eg: Plover dictionary format
 * Show worst 5 words and their average WPM
 * Alphabet training mode